kashyap-parmar/kashyap-parmar/README.md

 ---

 ## 🔥 Featured Projects
+> These are some of the major projects I worked on during my **professional journey** while collaborating with various IT companies.

 - 🦷 **Dental SEM CRM** – A CRM system for dental professionals to manage marketing and clients efficiently
+- 💹 **SBA Loans** – CRM is a comprehensive banking loan management platform designed to automate and streamline the entire loan approval lifecycle for financial institutions.
 - 🏨 **Moustachescapes - Hotel Booking** – SEO-optimized, SSR-enabled website for hotel booking and reservations
+- 💹 **Gamerji Fantasy Sport** – a SaaS-based fantasy gaming platform where users participate in real-time cricket-based games and other gambling activities.
 - 💼 **PROAITS-CRM** – A CRM with microservices-based backend architecture platform designed to automate and optimize the hiring process.
-- 💹 **SLA Mutual Fund Consultancy** – Static website for a finance consultancy built with Next.js and Motion UI.
-- 💹 **Gamerji Fantasy Sport** – a SaaS-based fantasy gaming platform where users participate in real-time cricket-based games and other gambling activities.

 ---

 ## 🌱 Currently Learning
 - Building **AI-powered tools and automation services** for businesses
+- Exploring **AI integration within MERN stack applications** to enhance automation, decision-making, and user experience
 - Improving my **DevOps and backend performance optimization** skills

 ---